peninawaithaka/parch-and-porsey/README.md

-Udacity SQL Course # parch-and-porsey
+Udacity SQL Course

-ERD(Entity Relationships Diagram)
+# parch-and-porsey - a company that sells paper